cscrivner/coltanscrivner.com/content/project/shame/index.md

 image:
   caption: Scenario from our pilot project
   focal_point: Smart
-summary: What are the functions of shame?
+summary: What are the functions of shame and embarrassment?
 tags:
 - emotion
-title: Mechanisms and Evolutionary Function of Shame
+title: Mechanisms and Evolutionary Function of Shame and Embarrassment
 url_code: ""
 url_pdf: "https://osf.io/395g2/"
 url_slides: ""